-Sending a business thank-you note, also known as an appreciation letter, to a vendor is a formal way to express your company’s gratitude for the third party’s services and assure them of your interest in continuing your association together.
+Sending a business thank-you note or email message, also known as an appreciation letter, to a vendor is a formal way to express your company’s gratitude for the third party’s services and to assure them of your interest in continuing your association together.

 Sending thank-you emails or letters to vendors and service providers that demonstrate sincere appreciation for their work is a good way to maintain a positive, mutually beneficial business relationship.
 It only takes a few minutes to share your appreciation for a job well done, and it's well worth taking the time to write.

 How to Write a Thank-You Letter

 Thank-you letters should begin with a simple statement thanking the vendor for their service.
 The rest of the letter will list reasons why you’re thankful for being able to rely on them, as well as a statement of hope for the continuation of your business relationship with them in the future.

 Instead of a simple, “Thank you for your business,” write statements like, “It meant so much that we were able to rely on your consistent deliveries during the difficult winter weather,” or “Our business has flourished since we established our contract five years ago," or “Thank you for your willingness to accommodate our need for occasional weekend service, despite being given very little notice ahead of time.”